 This workshop contributed to a better understanding of companies' practices and strategies in the domain of R&D while providing feedback from industrial representatives and policy-makers on the usefulness and relevance of experts' research questions and results around the IRIMA project.
 It also contributed to the identification of key issues where further research and analysis to broaden the evidence-base is needed in order to support needs of practitioners (companies) and policy makers.

 Third IRIMA workshop on the Internationalisation of Corporate R&D and Innovation

 Corporate R&D and innovation activities have become increasingly integrated in global production and innovation networks.
 While the internationalisation of corporate R&D and innovation is not new, its speed and extent have increased in recent years in response to increased global competition, technological change, and the availability and costs of skills.The increasing internationalisation of corporate R&D and innovation has implications for future economic growth and European Union's research and innovation.
 Innovative enterprises integrated in global production and innovation networks are likely to drive the European innovation-based growth in the next decade.

-This workshop will discuss recent evidence on the internationalisation of corporate R&D and innovation and its impact on productivity.
-The proposed agenda includes two sessions to discuss key research finding from projects undertaken by the IRIMA research team and invited external experts.
-The workshop will conclude with a policy panel discussion on the implications of the internationalisation of corporate R&D and innovation for enterprise and innovation policies.
+This workshop discussed recent evidence on the internationalisation of corporate R&D and innovation and its impact on productivity.
+The agenda included two sessions to discuss key research finding from projects undertaken by the IRIMA research team and invited external experts.
+The workshop concluded with a policy panel discussion on the implications of the internationalisation of corporate R&D and innovation for enterprise and innovation policies.

 Second IRIMA workshop on Industrial Research and Innovation Monitoring and Analysis: Counting (and accounting) R&D and non-R&D intangibles, drivers of firm's innovation and growth